Business email compromise scams and email account compromise scams didn’t exist a generation ago.

 The scammer first does as much research as possible on two target companies: the prospective merchant and the prospective customer.
 That’s not particularly difficult to do.
 Business and industry news sites regularly report sales of equipment by manufacturers to large corporations.
-If the scammer targets a small local merchant instead, he can simply visit in person and see check out himself what equipment the potential victim may be installing or what’s new on the shelf.
+If the scammer targets a small local merchant instead, he can simply visit in person and check out himself what equipment the potential victim may be installing or what’s new on the shelf.
 But even that may be beyond what’s necessary.
-Every business buys computers, installs Windows, requires telephones and a PBX, fax machines, routers, and plenty of other communications equipment.
+Every business buys computers, installs Windows, requires telephones and a PBX, routers, and plenty of other communications equipment.
 Supermarkets require shopping carts.
 Oil refineries require pipes and storage tanks.
 Airlines require jet fuel.
-When such commodities are bought in bulk, a legitimate invoice will easily reach tens of thousands of dollars.
+When such commodities are bought in bulk, a legitimate invoice will easily reach tens of thousands of dollars, if not appreciably more.

-Sophisticated scammers employ malware to hack into the computer networks of billing departments in order to obtain lists of real customers.
-Those who don’t have access to such advanced technology can always call whatever victim they want to target, introduce themselves as a supplier and ask who they should send the invoice to.
+Sophisticated scammers use malware to hack into the computer networks of billing departments in order to obtain lists of real customers.
+Those who don’t have access to such advanced technology can always call whatever employee they want to target, introduce themselves as a supplier and ask who they should send the invoice to.

 Once they harvest that minimal amount of information, scammers will spoof email invoices from the targeted merchant and send them to the targeted customers.
 Of course, those fake invoices request payment electronically to accounts the scammers control.
 Not the real bank accounts of the real suppliers.
 To lend an aura of legitimacy, the scammers may attach an email to the corporate official who must approve the invoice.
 And they’ll send it in the name of an authentic contact.
 Even if, say, one out of every 10 spoofed invoices are paid, that’s still big money.
 Business email compromise and email account compromise scams are a big business.

-Statistics compiled by the Federal Bureau of Investigation (FBI), business email compromise scams and email account compromise scams targeting U.S. businesses netted $675 million in 2017.
-In 2018 losses reached an estimated $1.2 billion.
-Moreover, the FBI’s Internet Crime Compliant Center (IC3) calculated that since 2013, total domestic and international losses to BEC/EAC scams were $26,201,775,589.
+Statistics compiled by the Federal Bureau of Investigation (FBI) show that, business email compromise scams and email account compromise scams targeting U.S. businesses netted $675 million in 2017.
+In 2018 losses reached an estimated $1.2 billion, and in 2019 over $1.7 billion.
+The average loss per company was $72,000 in 2019.
+Moreover, the FBI’s Internet Crime Complaint Center (IC3) calculated that since 2013, total domestic and international losses to BEC/EAC scams were $26,201,775,589.

-And there is every reason to assume that this sum will continue to rise.
+And there is every reason to assume that the monetary losses will continue to rise.
 That is because BEC/EAC scams are difficult to detect at first.
 After all, the emails that deliver these phony invoices tend to come from (compromised) legitimate accounts, which people naturally trust.